akashtripathy/amongUSS/README.md

-# vtogethernew
+# amongUSS

-A new Flutter application.
+A new Dating Application developed in Fluttre.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is developed by me(Akash Tripathy) for my college project.

 A few resources to get you started if this is your first Flutter project: